matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 ```

 After a knock is received in a room it is expected to be displayed in the timeline, similar to other
 membership changes.
+It is recommended to not display the reason until the user interacts with the
+client in some way (e.g. clicking on a "show reason" button), as else this would basically allow
-Clients can optionally add a way for users of a room to review all current
+outsiders to send messages into the room.
+Clients can optionally add a way for users of a room to
-knocks.
-After a knock in a room a member of the room can invite the knocker.
+review all current knocks.
+After a knock in a room, a member of the room can invite the knocker.

 To be able to implement this properly two new endpoints need to be added, one in the client-server
 API and one in the server-server API.